IXD-AirWareness/berlin-data-prototype/README.md

 # berlin-data-prototype
-This is a prototype for clearing data access from the berlin senate for air quality.
+This is a prototype for data access from the berlin senate for air quality.